tensorflow/docs/site/en/api_docs/python/tf/estimator/train_and_evaluate.md

 * <b>`train_spec`</b>: A `TrainSpec` instance to specify the training specification.
 * <b>`eval_spec`</b>: A `EvalSpec` instance to specify the evaluation and export specification.

-#### Returns:

-A tuple of the result of the `evaluate` call to the `Estimator` and the export results using the specified `ExportStrategy`.
-Currently, the return value is undefined for distributed training mode.

 #### Raises: